Table of contents:

 - Place a Rectangle of Fabric

-- Keep in Place
+- Hold in Place

 How to sew and cut the opening?

-- Draw a Seam Rectangle
+- Draw a Sewing Rectangle

 On the wrong side of the fabric, draw a rectangle around the buttonhole: